Hiromi Igarashi

 Hiromi Igarashi (五十嵐 裕美, Igarashi Hiromi) is a Japanese voice actress from Sapporo, Hokkaido.
 She is affiliated with Mausu Promotion.
 Her major roles are Anzu Futaba in the Japanese idol franchise The Idolmaster Cinderella Girls; Hina Takanashi, the youngest daughter in Listen to Me, Girls.
-I Am Your Father!; and Wilhelmina in High School Fleet.
+I Am Your Father!; Minori in the Senran Kagura series, and Wilhelmina in High School Fleet.